GrahamOHagan/aws-policy-document-enforcement/README.md

 }
 ```

-The lambda will be invoked, and delete the policy if it does not match a certain condition, the conidtion is determined by variables, for example:
+The lambda will be invoked, and delete the policy if it does not match a certain condition determined by variables, for example:
 ```
 module "example" {
   ...